Bruno9512/ufc-api/README.md

 }
 ```

-Copie o valor do token.
+Copie o valor do token(Sem as aspas).

 ---